 Furthermore, Ormiston Families equals or exceeds Digi Board’s “all charities benchmark” for 14 of the 15 practices and is only lower in ED&I which had already been identified as an area for improvement.

-This is a commendable achievement and an example of how charities can role model good governance.
-We suggest that Ormiston Families could share this learning with other charities and its stakeholders as part of the charity’s future development and growth.
-The overall result is positive, and demonstrates good governance, and the recommendations and areas for improvement will help the charity to improve to an even higher level, as opposed to requiring rectification.
+This is a commendable achievement and an example of how charities can role-model good governance.
+We suggest that Ormiston Families could share this learning with other charities and their stakeholders as part of the charity’s future development and growth.
+The overall result is positive and demonstrates good governance, and the recommendations and areas for improvement will help the charity to improve to an even higher level, as opposed to requiring rectification.

 Overall Ratings